Laleh Bakhtiar: Personal life

-Bakhtiar married her Iranian husband, architect Nader Ardalan, in 1960, while she was a nondenominational Christian; she eventually converted to Islam in 1964.
+Bakhtiar married Iranian architect Nader Ardalan in 1960, while she was a nondenominational Christian; she eventually converted to Islam in 1964.
 She eventually divorced Ardalan in 1976 and returned to the U.S. in 1988, where she received her Ph.D. from the University of New Mexico in educational psychology.
 She moved to Chicago in 1992, and was a Nationally Certified Counselor.
 She died on October 18, 2020, in Chicago from myelodysplastic syndrome.

 Family

-Bakhtiar had three children, Mani Helene (Farhadi), Iran Davar, and Karim Ardalan.
-She had eight grandchildren.
-Bakhtiar's daughter Iran Davar is an author, journalist, and the founder of IVOW, a start-up partnering with the Institute of Traditional Psychoethics and Guidance to develop a conversational AI based on Bakhtiar's written records.

-Bakhtiar's mother, Helen Jeffreys Bakhtiar, was a public health worker in Iran during the 1950s, and was honored by the nomadic Bakhtiari tribe, who named a mountain after her.
+Bakhtiar had three children, including Iran Davar.

 Her older brother was Jamshid Bakhtiar, better known as Jim, a psychiatrist.
 He was a fullback and placekicker at the University of Virginia and he was selected by the Football Writers Association of America as a first-team back on its 1957 College Football All-America Team.
+Through her sister Parveen, Bakhtiar's niece is novelist Lailee McNair and her nephew is former tennis player Fred McNair.